roman-milk/roman-milk.github.io/the-reluctant-gift.md

  Ivory couldn't let well enough alone.
 "You're joking, right?
 You're not going to leave her in charge and let her beat me, are you?"

  "If you don't learn to obey and learn a little self-control I don't know when you'll ever see anything but these four walls down here.
 I hope I don't have to bring in some friends to train you properly."
-Report_Story #4